robotframework/robotframework.github.com/README.md

 Gitpod will now automatically set up a full development environment with a running development server and a full functioning VSCode.

+After the startup of the development web server in your Terminal, you can open the page preview.

 To open the preview of the robotframework.org page, which you are developing, you can just follow the link in the terminal of the started VSCode.
 Just click on `http://localhost:8080/` with the modifier CTRL (Windows & Linux) or CMD (Mac).